eashocking/CC-project/README.md

 # Programs
 1. Thonny (easy to use python enviroment)
 # Python libraries
-1. Beautiful soup
+1. BeautifulSoup
 2. Request
 # Websites
 1. Quotes to Scrape
 # Steps Overview
-1. Download the librarys by using their respected websites
+1. Download the libraries by using their respected websites
-2. Instal the librarys into Thonny
+2. Install the libraries into Thonny
-3. Finding info to scrape
+3. Finding information to scrape
-4. Retreave the HTML and define authers and quotes
+4. Retreave the HTML and define authours and quotes
 5. Write code and test

 # Download the package libraries